apptainer/singularity-userdocs/singularity_and_docker.rst

 Authentication via Environment Variables
 ========================================

-Environment variables offer an alternative means for authentication with the Docker Hub.
+Environment variables offer an alternative means for authentication with Docker Hub.
 The **required** exports are as follows:

 .. code-block:: none